9xalex/Sampleproject/README.md

 # Sampleproject

 # Approch one (kcompse)
- #docker compose file to setup normal docker environment
- #using kcompose commend to generate k8s artifiates deploy to minikube
+ docker compose up and defined network by compose file using env file to keep username and password docker compose file to setup normal docker environment using kcompose commend to generate k8s artifiates deploy to minikube

 Pros
  > easy to setup and can be deploy effortlessly
 Cons